rckclmbr/resume/resume.md

 Running - Have run 1 half-ironman, 4 marathons, and countless of smaller races.<br />
 Snowboarding, rock climbing, and outdoor sports<br />
-Scifi - My top 3 movies are Gattaca, Fifth Element, and Prometheus
+Scifi - My top 3 movies are Gattaca, Fifth Element, and Gravity

 ---------